ninap41/vue3-vite-express-dungeons-dragons/README.md

 # vue3-vite-express-dungeons-dragons

 A repo for Dungeons and Dragons session notes and character sheets.
-Using v18.10.0, Vue3w/Vite, Express, ElectronDB, and a wysiwig.
+Using node v18.10.0, Vue3w/Vite, Express, ElectronDB, and a wysiwig.

 See [Vite Configuration Reference](https://vitejs.dev/config/).